Ficool

 "You think he's dangerous?"

 "I think his loyalties don't lie with this clan."
-Wang Tian met his son's gaze.
+Wang Tian met his son's eyes.
 "I can't prove anything.
 If I could, I'd have brought it to the Patriarch years ago.
 But I want you to be careful around him.
 Don't trust him.
 Don't be alone with him.
 And if he ever approaches you with offers or suggestions... refuse.
 Whatever the cost."

 "I understand."